-- It can be taken as a medicine for short periods of time.
+- It can be taken as a medicine for short periods.

 - Thyme oil is safe to apply on the skin.

-- Avoid this if the oil causes you skin irritation.
+- Avoid it if the oil causes skin irritation.

-- Thyme should not be taken in larger amounts.
+- It should not be taken in larger amounts.

 - Oregano allergic people can also be allergic to thyme.